ukmars/ukmarsbot/hardware/line-sensors/line-sensor-basic/readme.md

  - images of the various sensor board versions
  - schematic drawings for each as PDF files
- - bill of material spreadsheets with comonent values.
+ - bill of material spreadsheets with component values.
 Some components are adjust on test or may be substituted by builders.
 Suggestions are given but not guaranteed to be correct.
  - zipped gerbers suitable for uploading to board manufacturers

 ## Notes

-The basic line sensor board is indended for the full-size classic line following and drag race events.
+The basic line sensor board is intended for the full-size classic line following and drag race events.

+### Version 20190815C

+Changes some component types and provides better pad sizes to make soldering easier. __Use this version for preference__

 ### Version 20190815A